KawaYww/tola-ssg/README.md

 - provide template file with a small kernal, so that most people can customize their own site easily (in plan)
 - rss2.0 support

-*Note*: The release 0.5.0 is comming soon. (tailwindcss integration, github deployment)

 ## Philosophy

 The philosophy of `tola`: